somayeJ/somayeJ.github.io/_pages/other.md

 ## EMOTEX: Detecting Emotions in Twitter Messages using Neural Networks

-This project was done in university of Malta where  the Twitter data was used.
+This project which was done in university of Malta as a semester  focused on developing models that predict an emoji given a tweet as a part of the  <a href="https://alt.qcri.org/semeval2018/index.php?id=tasks"> SemEval-2018.

-## Chat

-Abbott: Strange as it may seem, they give ball players nowadays very peculiar names.
+Task 2, SyNaLP Team</a>.